ietf-wg-asdf/SDF/sdf.md

 5. The result of the Merge Patch is used in place of the value of the original JSON map.

-TODO: Make sure that the grammar in {{syntax}} allows specifying the null values that are necessary to remove members in a merge-patch.
+Note that the formal syntaxes given in Appendices {{<syntax}} and {{<jso}}
+generally describe the _result_ of applying a merge-patch; the notations are not powerful enough to describe, for instance, the effect of null values given with the sdfRef to remove members of JSON objects from the referenced target.
+Nonetheless, the syntaxes also give the syntax of the sdfRef itself, which vanishes during the resolution.

 Given the example ({{example1}}), and the following definition: